 The transistor lat as SCR trigger

-This circuit works similar to an SCR.
-When the trigger input is high, Both transistors Q2(PNP transistors) and Q1(PNP transistor) will work.
-Therefore, current flow to the base pin of Q2, it has voltage 0.7 volts at resistor R1.
+This circuit works similarly to an SCR.
+When the trigger input is high, Both transistors Q2(PNP transistors) and Q1(PNP transistors) will work.
+Therefore, the current flows to the base pin of Q2, which has a voltage of 0.7 volts at resistor R1.

-When cutting the activation voltage, the transistors can continue to perform, because of the base current.
-The reset circuit will do this by cutting the power supply circuit.
-Which this circuit we press the switch Reset button only.
+When we cut the trigger voltage, the transistors can continue to work, because of the base current.
+We can reset the circuit by cutting the power supply circuit.
+Which this circuit we press the switch S1-reset button only.

 - Sound Activated Switch Circuit with PCB